 3. Navigate to your WordPress instance and install the GTM scripts on the head and body of your website

-4. Start mapping out your variables, actions, and tags on the manager
+4. Start mapping out your variables, triggers, and tags on the manager

 5. Test in debug mode to confirm that the tags are firing triggers